Mystery of the Double Cross: Production

 Chapter 1 included a prologue in which actress Mollie King was shown at home receiving a letter inviting her to participate in the film and then, just as a serial fan might, reading the story and saying, "I'd like to play that!"
 The image then dissolved with King becoming the glamorously dressed Philippa of the film.

 Reception

-Like many American films of the time, The Mystery of the Double Cross was subject to cuts by city and state film censorship boards.
+Like many American films of the time, Mystery of the Double Cross was subject to cuts by city and state film censorship boards.
 The Chicago Board of Censors required a cut from Chapter 14 of the shooting on the stairs.